Arkai-t/The-Cycle-Umap-Exporter/README.md

 ## Things that I work on ##

 - [x] Removing duplicate materials in Blender
-- [] Re-creating the materials
+- [ ] Re-creating the materials
-- [] Optimisation
+- [ ] Optimisation
-- [] Exporting models and materials that are only needed
+- [ ] Exporting models and materials that are only needed
+- [ ] Allowing more models format